 Light clothing that wicks away moisture is another key to staying cool, along with keeping equipment to a minimum.
 If you have asthma, skip the runs on bad ozone days and retreat to the air conditioned gym.
 And always carry your inhaler during outdoor exercise.

 Heat cramps are caused by muscle contractions in both the calf or hamstring area.
 It feels like a severe muscle pull.
 The cramps are caused by dehydration, high temperatures and lack of physical conditioning.
 While heat cramps are painful, they are not life threatening.
 However, ignoring heat cramps can lead to some of the more serious heat related illnesses.
-Heat cramps can be treated with water, cool air and rest.
+Heat cramps can be treated with rest, water and cool air.

-Much like it sounds, heat exhaustion is severe exhaustion caused by extreme body heat.
+Heat exhaustion is severe exhaustion caused by extreme body heat.
 Excessive heat and dehydration can cause the body to overreact—raising your body well over 98.6.
-Symptoms of heat exhaustion include extreme fatigue, paleness, nausea, dizziness, lightheadedness, vomiting, fainting and cool, clammy skin.
+Symptoms of heat exhaustion include nausea, extreme fatigue, paleness, vomiting, dizziness, lightheadedness, fainting and cool, clammy skin.
 Heat Exhaustion is more serious the heat cramps and should be addressed immediately.
 Cool, shady environments, liquids, cool compresses placed on the body and sports drinks are used to treat heat exhaustion.
 If the body temperature remains elevated after treatment, you should seek medical treatment.

 Heat Stroke is the most severe of the heat-related illnesses, and needs immediate medical attention!
 High temperatures, lack of body fluids and overexposure to the elements can all bring about Heat Stroke.
 Children and elderly people are especially susceptible to the hazards of this heat related illness.
 The first symptom of heat stroke is red, flushed skin.
 With heat stroke, a person doesn’t sweat, so medical attention is needed to bring down their body temperature (which can get extremely high).
 Other symptoms include: seizures, headache, rapid pulse, and unconsciousness.